BonQerss/p3ppc.expandedsubmenu/README.md

 Finish adding square menu code to the rest of the fields.

 Change all bit flags and bit flag mentions to use in bounds bit flags.

+Add Mod Menu exclusive features to other existing mods ( Add all party members no matter what to Party Organize, Free healing to Call the Clock and Auto Healing )

 ## How can I contribute?